-Spring is finally here and although the weather isn’t quite beautiful yet, I’m glad to have those freezing cold days out of the way.
+Spring is finally here!
+The weather isn’t quite beautiful yet, I’m glad to have those freezing cold days out of the way.
+Spring dividends are the best dividends as they come with a side of good weather.

-March is always an exciting month for me as it’s the first big dividend payment month of the year and I’m eager to see how it compares to last year.
+March is always an exciting month for me.
+It’s the first big dividend payment month of the year.
+I’m eager to see how it compares to last year.

-My portfolio has grown quite a bit since the March update last year so I’m expecting to see some significant growth in dividend payments as well.
+My portfolio has grown quite a bit since the March update last year.
+I’m expecting to see some significant growth in dividend payments as well.

-My dividend employee Steve has taken it easy the first two months but there’s often a lot of work right before spring begins so let’s take a look at how he did in March.
+My dividend employee Steve has taken it easy the first two months.
+However, there’s often a lot of work right before spring begins so let’s take a look at how he did in March.

-I had hopes that March could beat out September of last year but I was just about $14 short of that goal.
-The size of ETF/mutual fund payments often differs between quarters so it’s hard to compare March to September since payments in September might have been much higher which offsets the higher number of shares I have now in March.
+I had hopes that March could beat out September of last year.
+Unfortunately, I was just about $14 short of that goal.
+The size of ETF/mutual fund payments often differs between quarters.
+It’s hard to compare March to September since payments in September might have been much higher.
+That offsets the higher number of shares I have now in March.

 My taxable account dividends were up by 38% and my tax-advantaged accounts were up by 22%.
-UNH(United HealthGroup) is the only individual holding I own that paid dividends in March and they bumped up their dividend 25% last June which helped grow that number.
-I’m hopeful that happens again this year as their annual dividend review is coming up this June and they certainly have the cash generation to support a larger dividend.
+UNH(United HealthGroup) is the only individual holding I own that paid dividends in March.
+They bumped up their dividend 25% last June which helped grow that number.
+I’m hopeful that happens again this year as their annual dividend review is coming up this June.
+They certainly have the cash generation to support a larger dividend.

-I’ve also added a larger amount of contributions towards my taxable accounts this year than in past years due to the ability to max out my 401k and HSA for the first time.
+I’ve also added a larger amount of contributions towards my taxable accounts this year than in past years.
+That’s due to the ability to max out my 401k and HSA for the first time.

-It’s pretty awesome to see my dividend totals grow so much over last year and pretty exciting to see the dividends be above $1000 for four straight quarter ending months now.
+It’s pretty awesome to see my dividend totals grow so much over last year.
+It’s pretty exciting to see the dividends be above $1000 for four straight quarter ending months now.

 The beautiful thing about these bigger months is the compounding effect of reinvesting everything.
 March’s total reinvested will bump up my projected annual income by $27.52!